 Segmented email campaigns based on client preferences show 50% higher CTR than more generalized campaigns.
 Although you cannot come up with deep personalized messages for every client because it’s not scalable, the basic personalization such as adding a name is a MUST.

+Check out our post with 14 personalization tips from experts to learn how to customise your marketing efforts.
 Let clients feel like they rule over the content they receive.

 Regularly perform an email deliverability test